MathieuTurcotte/node-backoff/README.md

 randomisation factor controls the range of randomness and must be between 0 and 1.
 By default, no randomisation is applied on the backoff delay.

+### backoff.wrap(fn, [options], [Strategy], [failAfter])

+- fn: function to wrap in a backoff handler
+- options: backoff strategy's options
+- Strategy: strategy constructor, defaults to `FibonacciStrategy`
+- failAfter: maximal number of backoffs, defaults to 5

+Wraps an asynchronous function in a backoff handler so that it gets automatically retried on error.
+Returns a new function that can be used as replacement for the original function.

 ### Class Backoff

 #### new Backoff(strategy)